mbielicki/EuskaraBlog/README.md

 ## License

-This project is licensed under the (GNU AFFERO GENERAL PUBLIC LICENSE)[LICENSE.txt].
+This project is licensed under the [GNU AFFERO GENERAL PUBLIC LICENSE](LICENSE.txt).

 ---